jhaaaryan/Redis-Distributed-Systems-Labs/README.md

 ## Important Note

-These projects are simplified learning implementations.
+These projects are focused on backend engineering experiments built to understand Redis-driven distributed system patterns such as caching, queues, rate limiting, Pub/Sub messaging, and concurrency control.

 They are not production-ready systems, but they are designed to build strong intuition around distributed backend design.